vjcozzo/Mafia-Analyzer/README.md

 *   show statistics on games played, e.g.:
   * what is the most common claim, for guilty players?
   * how frequently do players lie?
 (Is it as frequently as one would expect, proportional to the ratio of mafia roles to all roles?)
-...(This could be used in order to determine what claims are most common, and which are most successful.)...
+  (This could be used in order to determine what claims are most common, and which are most successful.)

 Many other developments are drafted / in progress.
 In some future advanced version, this may become an artificial intelligence that plays the game Mafia (but this is of course a long-term dream for now).